bigpopakap-crap/clickworthy/README.md

 # clickworthy

 ## TODO
-* top trending videos from youtube API
+* make partial for a youtube iframe, thumbnail, and carousel
 * google analytics
 * design the pages
 * deal with error conditions